 How do you choose a good salmon fillet:

-- First, when possible, choose wild caught fish, as it taste better and is healthier.
+- First, when possible, choose wild-caught fish, as it tastes better and is healthier.

 - Also, make sure the salmon has a nice, vibrant color, that it looks fresh and moist.

 - In addition, smell the fish, and don’t be fooled, as fish should NOT smell fishy.
 That is a red flag and a sign that it’s not fresh.
 Make sure the salmon does not smell somewhat sour or like ammonia, in that case, it has gone bad and you need to toss it.

 - Fresh salmon has a mild aroma, and it should smell similar to the sea.

 - I also prefer to ask for my salmon to be cut into filets from the larger piece.
 That way I can have a better look at how fresh is the salmon.

 - I like eating fish, but I always try to buy wild-caught, which I highly recommend as well.
 Wild-caught fish has all the healthy nutrients which you will not find in farm-raised.
 Also, try to avoid buying farm-raised salmon, because it has been treated with additives.